-This report provides an outline and update of the Council's various resource management projects currently underway (i.e. the regular update reporting presented to every second meeting of the Regional Planning Committee).
+1. This report provides an outline and update of the status of Council's various resource management projects currently underway as of 9 April 2019.

 Resource management policy project update

 - 2. The projects covered in this report are those involving reviews and/or changes under the Resource Management Act to one or more of the following planning documents: - 2.1. the Hawke's Bay Regional Resource Management Plan (RRMP) - 2.2. the Hawke's Bay Regional Policy Statement (RPS) which is incorporated into the RRMP - 2.3. the Hawke's Bay Regional Coastal Environment Plan (RCEP). - 3.
 From time to time, separate reports additional to this one may be presented to the Committee for fuller updates on specific plan change projects. - 4.
 Similar periodical reporting is also presented to the Council as part of the quarterly reporting and end of year Annual Plan reporting requirements.